-AUGIP was initiated to provide a large pristine green urban space for people to visit and enjoy the floral and funa of Ghana.
-It was also initiated to become a centre of excellence for training florists and horticultural entrepreneurs and enthusiasts in the Greater Accra Region of Ghana as well as national conservatory for depleting floral and funa
+AUGIP was launched to provide a large pristine green urban space for people to visit and enjoy Ghana's flora and fauna.
+It was also established to become a centre of excellence for training florists and horticultural entrepreneurs and enthusiasts in the Greater Accra Region of Ghana, as well as a national conservatory for depleting flora and fauna.

 Stage of the project

 1. Signed a partnership agreement with the Ghana Atomic Energy Commission (GAEC) to release 15 acres of land for the project;

 2. Trained 50 horticulturalist in tissue culture technology and processes of propagation of delicate plants;